-- Development and implementation of monitoring/research strategy for potential marine renewable and salmonid interactions. - Scottish Government and salmon farming industry match-funded research through the Scottish Aquaculture Research forum (SARF) into any measurable impact from sea lice in a Scottish context: - Marine Scotland is undertaking a 3-year project to identify areas of opportunity and restriction for aquaculture which will include consideration of the risk to wild salmonids: - Scottish Government funded research to develop shelf modelling and sea lice modelling
+- Development and implementation of monitoring/research strategy for potential marine renewable and salmonid interactions; - Scottish Government and salmon farming industry match-funded research through the Scottish Aquaculture Research forum (SARF) into any measurable impact from sea lice in a Scottish context; - Marine Scotland is undertaking a 3-year project to identify areas of opportunity and restriction for aquaculture which will include consideration of the risk to wild salmonids; and - Scottish Government funded research to develop shelf modelling and sea lice modelling.

-Scotland's Atlantic salmon farming industry manage and control sea lice through adherence to the statutory framework, and by the adoption of best practice as set out in the Code of Good Practice for Scottish Fin Fish Aquaculture (covering 99% production by volume of farmed salmon) which includes requirements in relation to sea lice control.
+Scotland's Atlantic salmon farming industry manage and control sea lice through adherence to the statutory framework, and by the adoption of best practice as set out in the Code of Good Practice for Scottish Fin Fish Aquaculture which includes requirements in relation to sea lice control.
+All SSPO members subscribe to CoGP with over 90% of production audited within the scheme.